ZRivait/tagextract/README.md

 tagextract x [options] [format] tagextract i [options] [format]

 [format] is the format specifier.
 It uses % delimited tags given as a string.
+Each tag must be delimited by a character from the next tag.
 For x operations it affects the output and for i operations it affects the inserted tags.

 Examples:
 %number%. %title%